wmhilton-stoplight/platform-docs/docs/1.-setting-up-workspaces/a.creating-a-workspace.md

 4. Input the 6 digit confirmation code you received on your registered email address.
 Then click `Verify & Continue`
 5. Congrats, you have created your workspace at Stoplight!
 Let's create Amazing APIs now.
 To go to your newly created workspace click `Go to your-workspace-name workspace`

-Next, [lets connect your VCS](b.connecting-to-vcs.md) to the workspace to maintain all your artifacts.
+Next, [lets add your projects](b.adding-projects.md) to the workspace.